Order Welcome Kit

 Eco & Purity

-Purity supports stable growth.
+Purification supports stable diamond growth.
 Responsible handling supports peace of mind.

 Eco-Friendly

-The goal is a clean, stable environment that supports quality outcomes and predictable results.
+The goal is a clean, stable environment that supports consistent diamond formation and predictable results.

 Elite blue and colorless memorial diamond characteristics